 It’s crucial that you say not guilty.
 You have many defenses, opportunities, and rights, which are only preserved by entering a not guilty.
 The arraignment isn’t the time to take responsibility.
 Once you plead guilty, you give up the opportunity to negotiate beneficial outcomes in your case.
 You also cannot change your mind later.
 For those reasons, always enter a not guilty plea and consult a criminal defense lawyer who regularly practices at the Tempe Municipal Court.

 The Judge will also order release conditions at arraignment.
 Specific release conditions depend on the case facts, your history, and any other information available to the Court.

 At Tobin Law Office, We Take the Stress Out of Going to the Tempe Municipal Court.

-We file all the necessary paperwork so that you don’t have to attend arraignment.
+We file all the necessary paperwork so that you don’t have to attend the arraignment.
 We can also go to Court in your place for most hearings so that you don’t have to take time from work and family.

 The Court Dates after Arraignment: Pretrial Conferences.

 The hearings before a trial, dismissal, or plea agreement are called pretrial conferences.
 At these hearings, you, or your attorney, meet with the prosecutor to exchange evidence and work towards case resolution.
 Tempe misdemeanors typically have several pretrial conferences before a case is resolved.
-Evidence is not presented to the Court at pretrial conferences.
+The evidence is not presented to the Court at pretrial conferences.
 Instead, these serve as meetings with the prosecutor followed by a brief status update for the Court.

 If your case cannot be resolved by pretrial conferences, your case will be set for trial to determine guilt or innocence for each criminal charge.
-At trial, a trained prosecutor would call witnesses and present evidence in an effort to prove your guilty beyond a reasonable doubt.
+At trial, a trained prosecutor would call witnesses and present evidence in an effort to prove your guilt beyond a reasonable doubt.